 Podium uses SketchUp's sun settings.
+Geolocalization,

-Geolocalization, date and time will be taken into account once you hit the render button.
+date and time will be taken into account once you hit the render button.
 However, you must make sure shadows are activated.
 If they are not, Podium will render without any sun using the background color you set in SketchUp.

-You now have 4 choices of backgrounds; V2.6 introduces the HDR/IBL option.
+You have 3 choices of backgrounds.
+V2+ introduces a new physical sky option.